 - 1/4 tsp ground cloves

 - Preheat your oven to 250 degrees F (120 C).
-Line a large baking sheet with a silicone liner or baking paper.
+Line a large baking sheet with a silicone liner or parchment paper.

-- In a medium mixing bowl bowl, whip the egg whites until frothy.
+- In a medium mixing bowl, whip the egg white until frothy.
 Add mixed nuts to egg whites and toss to coat.

-- If your honey is firm, 10-15 seconds in the microwave should be plenty of time to liquify it.
-Add the honey to your nuts as well as all of the remaining spices.
+- Add the honey to your nuts as well as all of the spices and seasonings (If your honey is firm, 10-15 seconds in the microwave should be plenty of time to liquify it).
 Mix nuts to coat evenly.

-- Allow to cool for at least 10 minutes.
-Cashews, especially have an odd, somewhat soft texture when they first come out of the oven.
+- Allow to cool for at least 10 minutes and then break apart into chunks.
+Cashews, especially, have an odd, somewhat soft texture when they first come out of the oven.
 But once cooled, they are perfectly crunchy.
+This nut mixture can be stored in an airtight container in a cool dry place for around 2 weeks.

 Nutritional information on Whip & Wander is provided as a courtesy and is approximate only.
 We cannot guarantee the accuracy of the nutritional information given for any recipe on this site.